-Article 46 - Reservation of Cross Zonal Capacity for Balancing Service Provider
+Article 48 - Reservation of Cross Zonal Capacity for Balancing Service Provider

-As the NC also allows for a TSO-BSP Model it should also be allowed for BSPs to use Physical Transmission Capacity Rights (PTR) they have already procured in ordinary transmission capacity auctions.
-The BSP shall be allowed to reserve a part of that Cross Zonal Capacity as long as the BSP has the possibility to use that PTR, at the latest until the capacity calculation for the day ahead market starts.
-That deadline is important, as the PTRs that are not nominated until that point in time will be invalid and fall back to the capacity calculation (see NC CACM).
-If the BSP has reserved Cross Zonal Capacity the same rules as for TSOs shall apply.
-That means the Cross Zonal Capacity shall not be subject of any Use it or loss it or Use it or sell it principle.
-Also, if the Balancing Capacity the Cross Zonal

-Capacity was reserved for, is not needed anymore, it shall fall back to the next capacity calculation and so be available for other actions and purposes.
+As the NC EB also allows for a TSO-BSP Model, BSPs can use Physical Transmission Rights (PTR) that were made available to them by a BRP in order to use them in the Exchange of Balancing Capacity.
+The BRPs would have already procured those PTRs in the ordinary auctions for transmission capacity.

+The BRP shall be allowed to reserve a part of that Cross Zonal Capacity as long as the BRP has the possibility to use that PTR, at the latest until the start of the day ahead market capacity calculation.
+That deadline is important, as the PTRs that are not nominated at that point in time will be invalid and fall back to the capacity calculation (see NC CACM).
+If the BRP has reserved Cross Zonal Capacity for a BSP the same rules as for TSOs shall apply.
+That means the Cross Zonal Capacity shall not be subject of any Use it or lose it or Use it or sell it principle.
+Also, if the Balancing Capacity for which the Cross Zonal Capacity was reserved is no longer needed, it shall fall back to the next capacity calculation and so will become available for other actions and purposes.
+In addition, the TSO-BSP Model shall be applied and the BSP must have passed the prequalification process for the relevant products.

-SECTION 2 CROSS ZONAL CAPACITY FOR THE EXCHANGE OF BALANCING ENERGY OR IMBALANCE NETTING PROCESS
+SECTION 2 CROSS ZONAL CAPACITY FOR THE EXCHANGE OF BALANCING ENERGY

-Article 47 - Use of Cross Zonal Capacity for the Exchange of Balancing Energy or Imbalance Netting Process
+Article 49 - Use of Cross Zonal Capacity for the Exchange of Balancing Energy or Imbalance Netting Process

 An Exchange of Balancing Energy or Imbalance Netting can only be done if Cross Zonal Capacity is available.
-That can be due to non-scarcity during the intraday market what results in available Cross Zonal Capacity after the intraday market that was not used by market participants for the exchange of energy.
-A second possibility is the usage of the Cross Zonal Capacity that was reserved for Balancing purposes as described in section 1 above.
+That can be due to non-scarcity during the intraday market what results in available Cross Page 65 of 168

+Zonal Capacity after the intraday market that was not used by market participants for the exchange of energy.
+A second possibility is the usage of the Cross Zonal Capacity that was reserved for Balancing purposes as described in Section 1 above.
 A third alternative is Cross Zonal Capacity that was reserved for Balancing purposes, but finally not used for an Exchange of Balancing Energy, and therefore was released for other purposes.
-The following illustration shows these three alternatives:
+The following illustration shows these three alternatives for the Exchange of Balancing Capacity and would also be valid for Imbalance Netting: